rapidsai/cuml/cpp/README.md

 The `test` directory has subdirectories that reflect this distinction between the `src` and `prims` components of cuML.

 ## Setup

+To build the C++ artifacts, please refer to the BUILD documentation

 ### Dependencies

 1. cmake (>= 3.20.1)